 Ashwagandha is one such ancient medicinal herb.
 Actually, it’s one of the most important herbs in Ayurvedic medicine.
 By definition, ‘Ashwa’ means horse.
 The name ‘Ashwagandha’, thus, describes the smell of its root, meaning ‘like a horse.'

-It forms a key part of our Ayurvedic recipe for Grandma’s Kadha – designed to boost your immunity and help relieve you of cough, cold and stress.
+It forms a key part of our Ayurvedic recipe for Daily Greens– designed to boost your immunity, meet all your nutritional requirements to maintain a healthy lifestyle.
 One of the benefits of Ashwagandha is that it’s an ‘adaptogen’ – meaning that it can help your body manage stress.